rspec/rspec.github.io/source/blog/2017-02-15-now-in-beta-effective-testing-with-rspec-3.md

 I've been the lead maintainer of RSpec since 2012.
-I've built many of RSpec's notable additions in recent years, including composable matchers, the `--bisect` option, and MiniTest integration.
+I've built many of RSpec's notable additions in recent years, including composable matchers, the `--bisect` and `--only-failures` options, and the `:aggregate_failures` features.
 Together, we've written a book we're very proud of, and we're happy to announce it is now in beta:

 {:.centered-image}
 ![Effective Testing with RSpec 3](/images/rspec3_book.jpg "Effective Testing with RSpec 3: Build Ruby Apps with Confidence")